 The port can be used the same day that it is placed.
-Your doctor and nurses can
+Your child’s doctor and

-How Do I Care For My Infusaport ?
+How Do I Care For My Child’s Infusaport ?

-Most patients have their ports accessed by a health care provider.
+Most children have their ports accessed by a health care provider.
 Parents of small children are

 often taught how to access their child’s port.
 An accessed port is a port that has a needle in it.